tom-seddon/b2/doc/Overview.md

 CMOS/EEPROM contents for the current config.
 (For technical reasons, this doesn't currently happen automatically - sorry!)

-These affect the values used when using `File` > `Hard reset` or when re-selecting the current config from the Hardware menu.
+These affect the values used when using `File` > `Power-on Reset` or when re-selecting the current config from the Hardware menu.

 (Each hardware config on the Hardware menu has its own independent set of CMOS/EEPROM contents.)

 Use `Tools` > `Reset CMOS/EEPROM` to reset the saved settings to reasonable default settings.
-Again, use `File` > `Hard reset` to see the effect.
+Again, use `File` > `Power-on Reset` to see the effect.

 ## Copy to clipboard